 To read the rest of this hilarious poem go HERE.

 To make us moms feel one less stress, try to keep yourself in check when swiping that credit card.
 Try to not miss the meaning of the Season.
-Print off this PRINTABLE and keep it in your day planner, car, or near your computer if that is where you purchase the majority of your gifts.
+Print off this Christmas on a budget printable and keep it in your day planner, car, or near your computer if that is where you purchase the majority of your gifts.
 This list will keep you organized and help alleviate the feeling of forgetting somebody you needed to purchase a gift for.

 If you are looking for ideas other than toys this holiday we have compiled a great list of non toy items HERE.